SmartExpertInc/onyx-cutom/PDF_FIXES_IMPLEMENTATION.md

 3. **Quality Tier Logic**: All 4 tiers always displayed, even with zero values
 4. **Production Time Calculation**: Based on quality tier multipliers (20x, 25x, 40x, 80x)
 5. **Fallback Handling**: Frontend has robust fallback when backend data is unavailable
+6. **Type Safety**: Proper TypeScript types ensure compile-time error checking
+7. **Type Conversions**: `Number()` function handles string|number type conversions safely

+## Build Status

+The frontend should now build successfully without TypeScript compilation errors.
+All critical functions use proper types instead of `any`, and all variables are properly used.

 The PDF generation and preview should now work correctly with all values matching between the two outputs.